Mulayam Singh Yadav's wife passes away after prolonged illness | Politics

 - India

-Samajwadi Party (SP) founder Mulayam Singh Yadav's wife Sadhna Gupta passed away at a private hospital in Gurugram on Saturday after a prolonged illness.
+Samajwadi Party (SP) founder Mulayam Singh Yadav's wife Sadhana Gupta passed away at a private hospital in Haryana's Gurugram on Saturday after a prolonged illness.

 She was suffering from a lung infection and other ailments for the past three months.
 She was undergoing treatment at Medanta Hospital, where she breathed her last this morning, SP sources here said.